Founder & Lead Editor

 Let's talk about how this shoe fits into your actual life, not just your running log.

 Aesthetically, the Hyperion Max 3 is definitely a "tech" shoe.
 It looks like a performance vehicle.
-It’s bulky, unapologetic about its stack height, and screams "runner."
-For daily urban use, like walking the dog or running errands after a workout, it’s great because it’s so comfortable.
+It's bulky, unapologetic about its stack height, and screams "runner."
+For daily urban use, like walking the dog or running errands after a workout, it's great because it's easy on the feet.
 The breathability makes it a solid choice for the gym too, although the stack height might be a bit unstable for heavy squats (I wouldn't recommend deadlifting in these).

 However, versatile as it is for fitness, it struggles in the "office casual" department.
 It's just too chunky and technical to pass off with jeans or chinos in most settings.
 It's a tool for a job, and it looks like one.